 • needs a separate space

-...fades into the background more quickly.
-Especially on days when pain or fatigue predominate.
+... tends to fade into the background more quickly.
+Especially on days when pain or fatigue dominates.

 That's not a lack of discipline.
 It's human behavior.

-In their publications on chronic pain and self-care, the National Institutes of Health point out that low-intensity, frequent relaxation is often more effective than sporadic intensive sessions.
+The National Institutes of Health point out in their publications on chronic pain and self-care that low-threshold, frequent relaxation often has more effect than sporadic intensive sessions.

 The nervous system needs predictability

-For a sensitive body, relaxation isn't an "action," but a signal of safety .
-And safety comes from predictability: knowing what's coming, how it will feel, and that it won't be too much.
+For a sensitive body, relaxation is not an "action," but a signal of safety.
+And safety arises through predictability: knowing what's coming, how it feels, and that it won't be too much.

-Brief moments, repeated throughout the day or week, give the nervous system the opportunity to relax.
+Short moments, repeated throughout the day or week, give the nervous system a chance to calm down.
 Not abruptly, but gradually.
-That's why many therapists recommend integrating relaxation into existing routines, rather than making it a separate task.
+This is also why many therapists recommend integrating relaxation into existing routines, rather than making it a separate task.

-There's no universal solution for chronic ailments.
-What works for one person doesn't do much for another.
-But one thing always resonates: what you persevere with makes all the difference .
+There is no universal solution for chronic conditions.
+What works for one person may do little for another.
+But one element always comes back: what you sustain makes the difference.

-Relaxation that adapts to your life—rather than the other way around—naturally becomes more consistent.
+Relaxation that adapts to your life — instead of the other way around — automatically becomes more consistent.
 And consistency is often the key to real change.

 Not by doing more.